cosmosgame/save-the-world/content/the-dream/overview.md

 When we are in pain all we can do is focus on simple survival.
 Nothing else matters.
 We have to step out of our pain before we can start thinking in a bigger way.
 The urgency of our traumas demand attention.

 This requires a very gentle, safe approach.
-A trauma informed Hakomi therapist can be of real help here.
+A trauma informed therapist can be of real help here.
 They can help people find where the trauma still lives in them.
 Where it still in fact lives in their body and then help them find their path to healing.
 If the wounds are deep enough (eg. PTSD) MDMA assisted therapy might be called for.

 #### Wising Up